dnsimple/dnsimple-support/content/articles/integrated-dns-provider-amazon-route53.md

   <iframe src="https://www.youtube.com/embed/4LsTT0pgBaQ" class="aspect-ratio--object" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
 </div>

-## Supported features

-- **Import integrated zones**: When you link Route 53 to your DNSimple account, all the zones hosted on Route 53 will be imported into DNSimple and listed on the [Domain Names](/articles/managing-integrated-zones) page.
-- **Management of integrated zone records**: List, create, update, and delete integrated zone records from DNSimple using the [Deployment Editor](/articles/deployment-editor).
-(See: The list of supported record types for Route 53)
-- **2-way Syncing of Records**: Sync your zone records from Route 53 to DNSimple, or from DNSimple to Route 53, with the [Deployment Editor](/articles/deployment-editor#record-syncing).

 ## Prerequisites

 To link [Amazon Route 53](https://aws.amazon.com/route53/) as an Integrated DNS Provider, you need: